Governing documents and tools

 Download our most recent Modern Slavery Act here.

-Elkem has a Compliance Reporting System, “Speak up”, that employees and external stakeholders can use to note their concerns about possible breaches of Elkem’s ethical guidelines or other possible unethical or illegal actions.
+Elkem has a Compliance Reporting System, “Speak up”, that employees and external stakeholders can use to note their concerns about possible breaches of Elkern's ethical guidelines or other possible unethical or illegal actions.